Canada Road Trip Last updated: April 1st, 2022

 Banff to Vancouver via the Trans-Canada Highway

-While the Trans-Canada Highway can take you across the entire country, the most beautiful part, in our opinion, is from Banff to Vancouver.
+While the Trans-Canada Highway can take you across the entire country, the most beautiful part, in our opinion, is from Calgary to Vancouver.
+After just an hour or so, you’ll arrive in Banff with nothing but gorgeous scenery for the remainder of the drive.
 This 900-kilometre slice of the Trans-Canada takes you through Banff National Park, Yoho National Park, Mount Revelstoke National Park, Glacier National Park of Canada, and finally into Vancouver, which is nestled next to the Pacific Ocean.
 While this drive can be done in one very long 12-hour day, you’ll obviously want to take as long as possible to make use of the incredible national parks you’ll be driving through.
-There’s also a number of side trips you could take, such as highway 93 down into Radium Hot Springs, and Highway 97, which will take you down to Kelowna and the Okanagan Valley.
+There are also a number of side trips you could take, such as highway 93 down into Radium Hot Springs, and Highway 97, which will take you down to Kelowna and the Okanagan Valley.

 Best time to go: This largely depends on what you aim to do.
 The safest time to go is during the warmer months when the highways are clear.
 However, if you’re into skiing, this is one of the best places in the world to shred powder, which is typically best between January and March.